mehill37/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/mehill37/MechaCar_Statistical_Analysis/blob/82429a5eaf5772f59425806c708f3dd7af77c4ff/images/lot_summary.png">
 </p><br/>

-By breaking down the statistics for each lot, we can see that in Lot 3, there is a variance in PSI of 170.29 lbs/sq.in. .
+By breaking down the statistics for each lot, in Lot 3 there is a variance in PSI of 170.29 lbs/sq.in. .
 This exceeds 100 PSI and no longer meets specifications.

 ## T-tests on Suspension Coils